Foreign Influence

 • Export Control Guidance

-• Resource: To aid Personnel in complying with U.S. export controls laws and regulations, Jefferson maintains an Export Compliance Manual ("Manual") that provides a comprehensive program of internal controls, safeguards, and measures to minimize risk of potential violations of applicable export control regulations.
-For access to Jefferson’s Export Compliance Manual, please send a request to exportcontrol@jefferson.edu.
+• Resource: To aid Personnel in complying with U.S. export controls laws and regulations, Jefferson maintains an export control SharePoint site and an Export Compliance Manual ("Manual") that provides a comprehensive program of internal controls, safeguards, and measures to minimize risk of potential violations of applicable export control regulations.
+For access to the Manual, please visit our Export Control SharePoint site.

 Thomas Jefferson University (“Jefferson”) encourages research collaboration and welcomes individuals from outside of the United States of America (“U.S.”) to participate in certain research activities.
 The onboarding process involves a multidisciplinary team from various departments, which has a primary goal to ensure standardize processes and enhance awareness of key policies impacting foreign individuals involved in research.